craft-forge/filament-translation-manager-docs/README.md

 }
 ```

-**2. Authenticate.** Store your license credentials for this project:
+**2. Authenticate.** Store the license credentials for the project:

 ```bash
 composer config http-basic.translation-manager.composer.sh EMAIL "KEY:domain.com"
 ```

-Replace `EMAIL`, `KEY`, and `domain.com` with your credentials and production domain (e.g., `myapp.com`).
-Use the same domain for both local development and production environments.
+Replace `EMAIL`, `KEY`, and `domain.com` with the actual credentials and production domain (e.g., `myapp.com`).
+The same domain should be used for both local development and production environments.

 **3. Install the package:**